finos/common-domain-model/docs/event-model.md

 parties in addition to the parties to the transaction, and may include automated and manual steps.
 A workflow may involve only one step.

-The CDM supports a workflow\'s audit trail by providing lineage from one step to another in that workflow.
+The CDM supports a workflow's audit trail by providing lineage from one step to another in that workflow.

 ``` Haskell